WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 Here we kept it on.
 You can turn off this option if you want.

-### Equal Height **Equal Height** is another convenient feature.
-So if you want to maintain an equal height for every post, just enablethe button.
+### Equal Height

+**Equal Height** is another convenient feature.
+So if you want to maintain an equal height for every post, just enable the button.

 ![Equal Height Option for Facebook Feed customization](/guide/public/images/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja/equal-height-option-for-facebook-feed-customizatio.png)

 _Equal Height_

-However, if you don’t want to maintain an Equal Heightfor your post, just turn off the button.
+However, if you don't want to maintain an Equal Height for your post, just turn off the button.

+## Header

-## Header **Header** settings will appear after the Feed button.
+**Header** settings will appear after the Feed button.

 ![Header Settings for Facebook Feed customization](/guide/public/images/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja/header-settings-for-facebook-feed-customization.png)